 The Living Land farm was set up by two brothers, Laut and Sia Lee, as a community project in a small village just outside Luang Prabang.
 The friendly staff are all local farming families and the rice produced on the farm feeds the whole village.
 Sticky rice is the staple food in Laos, with an adult consuming around 240kg of it a year.
 There are 4 different varieties of sticky rice grown here on the farm, including the more expensive (and my personal favourite) lavender-coloured rice used in desserts.

 All production methods are organic and sustainable, with much of the salads, vegetables and herbs being used to supply restaurants and hotels in Luang Prabang.
-The garden plots at the edge of the paddy fields are filled with everything from pumpkins, okra and sugar cane to lavendar, basil and rocket (some of which we tasted whilst walking round!), and at every corner there were compost heaps, wormaries, and bee hives.
+The garden plots at the edge of the paddy fields are filled with everything from pumpkins, okra and sugar cane to lavender, basil and rocket (some of which we tasted whilst walking round!), and at every corner there were compost heaps, wormeries, and bee hives.

 Animals are distracted by swathes of bright orange marigolds, and insects repelled by strategically located citronella plants, leaving the precious food crops thriving safely in their beds.
 A most ingenious natural form of pest control.
 Those creatures undeterred by pretty flowers and scented plants usually end up in wooden traps, the most prevalent being snails, crabs and eels.
 Something different for the families to eat with the rice at dinner!

-To share this knowlege and tradition, visitors are welcome to spend time at the farm, learning about the processes involved in rice production, and life on the farm.
+To share this knowledge and tradition, visitors are welcome to spend time at the farm, learning about the processes involved in rice production, and life on the farm.
 Profits from this venture are ploughed back into the farm, and used to put local children through school as well as offering on-site training and scholarships.

 We’ve visited many rice paddies across Southeast Asia, and never really understood where the grains of rice actually came from.
 We didn’t know if they were in the roots, up the stems or in the water itself, so this seemed like a great opportunity to banish our ignorance and have fun doing it!